-Many people arrested for DUI charges in Anaheim assume their case is hopeless because the evidence against them is solid.
-However, most of the time, they’re misguided into believing so.
-Police officers can create errors, administer tests incorrectly, or mess up investigations.
+Many people arrested for driving under the influence (DUI) assume that their case is hopeless because the evidence against them is solid.
+However, police officers can make errors, administer tests incorrectly, or mess up investigations.

-Evidence That Can Be Used Against You in a DUI Case
+Evidence That Can Be Used Against You in an Anaheim DUI Case

 Some of the main types of evidence used against you in DUI cases will be: